 Local, Remote and Web Access to the Program

-It is recommended to install the server on a Windows server or another PC that is always turned on, so the server can continuously monitor the specified hosts.
-The client can be installed on the same computer or on any remote PC since the program allows clients to connect remotely to the server over a LAN/WAN/VPN connection.
+It is recommended to install the Ping Monitor server on a Windows server or another computer that is always on, so monitoring can run in the 24/7 mode.
+The Ping Monitor GUI client can be installed on the same or a different computer, since the program allows clients to connect to the server remotely over a LAN/WAN/VPN.
 You can install multiple clients that can connect to the same server and work concurrently.
-To be able to connect to the server remotely, you need to open ports 48008 and 48009 in the firewall on the computer where the server is installed.
+To be able to connect to the server remotely, you need to open ports 48030 and 48031 in the firewall on the computer where the server is installed.

 The program uses secure communication between the client and the server, so all the data traffic is encrypted.
 By default, the program uses a self-signed SSL certificate, and you get a warning that the used certificate isn't trusted when you connect to the server.
-If you have a SSL certificate, it's recommended to specify it in the program's Preferences to validate the identity of the server when you connect to it remotely.
+If you have a SSL certificate, it's recommended to specify it in the program preferences to validate the identity of the server when connecting to it remotely.

 In addition to the GUI client, you can also use the monitoring web interface that offers features similar to those available in the GUI client.
 The web interface allows you to review the state and quality of the monitored hosts, get detailed host statistics and start/stop monitoring of hosts and groups Pic 2.
 The current version of the program doesn't allow managing hosts and settings through the web, so you need to use the GUI client to add/delete hosts and to change the program settings.

 The program uses Microsoft IIS to deploy the monitoring web interface.
 During installation of Ping Monitor, the program installer automatically activates Microsoft IIS and deploys the monitoring web interface if you choose to install it.
 When installed with default parameters, a corresponding shortcut appears in the Windows Start menu, and you can use it to open the monitoring web interface in a browser.